Generic filters

 Outpatient Clinician and Group Facilitator

-Rebecca (she/her) is a Supervisee in Social Work, working towards her LCSW.
+Rebecca (she/her) is a Licensed Clinical Social Worker.
 She graduated with her Bachelor’s Degree in Sociology from Roanoke College and Master’s Degree in Social Work from Norfolk State University.
 She joined The Up Center in 2018 and serves as the Intake Coordinator for the Therapeutic Foster Care Program, in addition to her roles in the Outpatient and Substance Use programs.
-Rebecca is trained in TF-CBT and EMDR and serves clients virtually, or in-person at our Norfolk and Portsmouth locations.
+Rebecca is trained in TF-CBT and EMDR and serves clients virtually or in-person at our Norfolk and Portsmouth locations.
 Rebecca has a passion for working with survivors of trauma and specializes in working with foster and adopted youth as well as adults with substance use disorders.

 Renee Spence, RPRS